 To know that you and your baby can have 'the right birth on the day' even if it doesn’t turn out the way you hoped.

 What value do you put on your emotional well-being during pregnancy, birth and as a new mum?
-We know that the long term negative effects of a difficult birth don’t come from the type of birth itself but whether a mum felt in control and part of the decision making process surrounding her birth.
+I want you to know that the long term negative effects of a difficult birth doesn't come from the type of birth itself but whether a mum felt in control and part of the decision making process surrounding her birth.
 This is how she has ‘the right birth on the day’.